jamesfrh/lunchApp_FE/README.md

 After importing the project, you can run the Spring Boot application:
 1.Locate the main class with the main method (usually annotated with @SpringBootApplication).
 2.Right-click on the main class and select "Run As" > "Spring Boot App."

+#Future releases that can be considered for automatic deployment and scalability
+1. Dockerize the application by creating an image
+2. Pushing the image to AWS ECR and then deploying on ECS fargate
+3. Use RDS mysql
+4. Create a pipeline on AWS which handles the automatic deployment of codes from codeCommit -> codebuild -> codedeply -> ECR -> ECS